 Concurrent with the Cauquenes Expansion Bank Facility, the Company entered into an agreement made effective March 25, 2015, as amended, for a \$13.0 million standby revolving line of credit facility (the "Standby LOC Facility") provided by three Amerigo shareholders - Kestrel Holdings Ltd., Geologic Resource Partners LLC and Zeitler Holdings Corp. (collectively, the "Standby LOC Shareholders").

-The Standby LOC Facility had an original availability date to March 25, 2016, was extended to March 25, 2017 and was further extended through to the end of 2018 and thereafter until the Date of Commencement of Commercial Production for Phase Two, provided such date occurs no later than March 31, 2019.
-Amounts drawn from the Standby LOC Facility, if any, will be repaid in the amounts and at such times as permitted under the terms and conditions of the Cauquenes Phase One Loan.
-All obligations arising from the Standby LOC Facility are to be paid in full on or before the date that is the earlier of December 31, 2019 and the one-year anniversary of the date in which MVC has paid in full all amounts due and owing under the Cauquenes Phase One Loan.
-No security was provided in connection with the Standby LOC Facility.
-At December 31, 2017, no funds had been drawn from the Standby LOC Facility.
-The Company incurred an annual commitment fee of \$0.1 million in respect of the Standby LOC Facility in each of 2016 and 2015 and issued a total of 403,577 common shares to the Standby LOC Shareholders in connection with the extension of the availability of the Standby LOC Facility for an additional year.
+The Standby LOC Facility had an original availability date to March 25, 2016, was extended to March 25, 2017 and was further extended through to the end of 2018 and thereafter until the Date of Commencement of Commercial Production for Phase Two, provided such date occurred no later than March 31, 2019.
+The Date of Commencement of Commercial Production for Phase Two was December 21, 2018.

+No security was provided in connection with the Standby LOC Facility, and no funds were drawn from the Standby LOC Facility.

+The Company incurred an annual commitment fee of \$0.1 million in respect of the Standby LOC Facility in each of 2015 and 2016 and issued a total of 403,577 common shares in 2017 and 265,119 common shares in 2018 to the Standby LOC Shareholders in connection with extensions of the availability of the Standby LOC Facility.